withastro/roadmap/proposals/0046-astro-env.md

 - **Is this a breaking change?
 Can we write a codemod?**
   - This is not breaking
   - A codemod could help migrate, although not required.
 It may require too much efforts, given how codemods are hard to write
-- **Can we provide a runtime adapter library for the original API it replaces?**
-  - TODO: don't understand the question
 - **How will this affect other projects in the Astro ecosystem?**
   - This is not breaking for users projects nor integrations
   - Only my integration `astro-env` aims to provide the same features, so it will be deprecated